pvedu/agripv/README.md

 Change the code word on line:

 ```
-String code_word = "ASU";
+String code_word = "code";
 ```

-Use exactly the same capitalization as in the table above.
+to something unique.
+It is public so don't use any of your passwords.

 Also, change your light sensor calibration if you know it.
 Otherwise leave it as 1.0